daranzolin/OLDdaranzolin.github.io/_posts/2018-05-11-ages-ggplot.markdown

 tags: R ggplot
 ---

 Mike Bostock is the *Pontifex Maximus* of data visualization.
-As a d3.js novice, I spend hours each week poring over his work [over at Observable HQ,](https://beta.observablehq.com/) a brilliant new medium to share compelling data visualizations and quantitative analysis.
+As a d3.js novice, I spend hours each week poring over his creations
+[over at Observable HQ,](https://beta.observablehq.com/) a brilliant new medium to share compelling data visualizations and quantitative analysis.
 And because, as they say, imitation is the highest form of flattery, I've decided to reproduce some of his recent work in R (ggplot).